nithin-chandran/tf-pipeline/README.md

 1. No policy added for S3 bucket or Access point endpoint.
 2. Pipeline need not trigger automatically on push or pull request as we need to run the pipeline separately.
+3. Terraform state is maintained in an already created S3 bucket.